 Keyword Description Units Default (if any) Examples of Values M/O/C CENTER_NAME Origin of the orbit reference frame, which may be a natural solar system body (planets, asteroids, comets, and natural satellites), including any planet barycenter or the solar system barycenter, or another reference frame center (such as a spacecraft, formation flying reference "chief" spacecraft, etc.).
-Natural bodies shall be selected from the accepted set EARTH EARTH MOON SOLAR SYSTEM BARYCENTER SUN ISS EROS 0 of values indicated in ANNEX B, Section B2.
-For spacecraft, it is recommended to use either the Object name or international designator of the participant as catalogued in the UN Office of Outer Space Affairs designator index (reference 3).
+Natural bodies shall be selected from the accepted set of values indicated in ANNEX B, Section B2.
+For spacecraft, it is recommended to use either the Object name or international designator of the participant as catalogued in the UN Office of Outer EARTH EARTH MOON SOLAR SYSTEM BARYCENTER SUN ISS EROS EARTH_SUN L2 EGLIN 0 Space Affairs designator index (reference 3).
 Alternately, the OBJECT_DESIGNATOR may be used.
-EARTH_SUN L2 EGLIN For other reference frame origins, this field is a free text descriptor which may draw upon other naming conventions and sources.
+For other reference frame origins, this field is a free text descriptor which may draw upon other naming conventions and sources.
 ORB_REF_FRAME Reference frame of the orbit state time history.
 Select from the accepted set of values indicated in ANNEX B, Section B4.
 ICRF3 J2000 0 ORB_FRAME_EPOCH Epoch of the orbit data reference frame, if not intrinsic to the definition of the reference frame.
-See 7.5.10 for formatting rules.
-EPOCH_TZER O 2001-11- 06T11:17:33 2002- 204T15:56:2 3Z 0 USEABLE_START_TIME USEABLE_STOP_TIME Optional start and end of USEABLE time span covered by ephemeris data immediately following this metadata block.
-For format specification, see 7.5.10.
-These optional keywords allow the message creator to introduce fictitious (but numerically smooth) data nodes outside of the actual data time history to support interpolation methods requiring more than two nodes (e.g., pure higher-order Lagrange interpolation methods).
-The use of these keywords and introduction of fictitious node points are optional and may not be necessary.
-The USEABLE_START_TIME time tag at a new block of ephemeris data must be greater than or equal to the USEABLE_STOP_TIME time tag of the previous block. (defaults to all data being valid) 1996-12- 18T14:28 :15.1172 1996- 277T07:2 2:54 0 ORB_TYPE Specifies the orbit element set type; selected per ANNEX B, section B7.
+See 7.5.12 for formatting rules.
+EPOCH_TZER O 2001-11- 06T11:17:33 2002- 204T15:56:2 3Z С USEABLE_START_TIME Start time of USEABLE time span covered by ephemeris data immediately following this metadata block.
+For format specification, see Section 7.5.12.
+This optional keyword allows the message creator to introduce fictitious (but numerically smooth) data nodes prior to the actual data time history to support interpolation methods requiring more than two nodes (e.g., pure higher-order Lagrange interpolation methods).
+The use of this keyword and introduction of fictitious node points are optional and may not be necessary. (defaults to all data being valid) 1996-12- 18T14:28 :15.1172 1996- 277T07:2 2:54 0 USEABLE_STOP_TIME Stop time of USEABLE time span covered by ephemeris data immediately following this metadata block.
+For format specification, see Section 7.5.12.
+This optional keyword allows the message creator to introduce fictitious (but numerically smooth) data nodes following the actual data time history to support interpolation methods requiring more than two nodes (e.g., pure higher-order Lagrange interpolation methods).
+The use of this keyword and introduction of fictitious node points are optional and may not be (defaults to all data being valid) 1996-12- 18T14:28 :15.1172 1996- 277T07:2 2:54 0 ORB_TYPE necessary.
+Specifies the orbit element set type; selected per ANNEX B, Section B7.
 CARTPV n/a 0